remotely-save/remotely-save/README.md

 - You can configure auto syncing every N minutes in settings.
 - In auto sync mode, if any error occurs, the plugin would **fail silently**.
 - Auto sync only works when Obsidian is being opened.
 It's **technically impossible** to auto sync while Obsidian is in background, because the plugin just works in the browser environment provided by Obsidian.

+## How To Deal With Hidden Files Or Folders

+**By default, all files or folder starting with `.` (dot) or `_` (underscore) are treated as hidden files, and would NOT be synced.** It's useful if you have some files just staying locally.
+But this strategy also means that themes / other plugins / settings of this plugin would neither be synced.

+In the latest version, you can change the settings to allow syncing `_` files or folders, as well as `.obsidian` special config folder (but not any other `.` files or folders).

 ## How To Debug